tiprankstipranks

 Cyber Security - Risk 1

-We rely on the proper function, availability and security of information technology systems to operate our business, and a material disruption of critical information systems or a material breach in the security of our systems may adversely affect our business and customer relationships.
+We rely on the proper function, availability and security of information technology systems to operate our business, and a material disruption of critical information systems or a material breach in the security of our systems may adversely affect our business, reputation and financial condition.

-We rely on information technology systems (including technology from third-party providers) to process, transmit, and store electronic information in our day-to-day operations, including sensitive personal information and proprietary or confidential information.
-We also rely on our technology infrastructure, among other functions, to interact with customers and suppliers, fulfill orders and bill, collect and make payments, ship products, provide support to customers, fulfill contractual obligations and otherwise conduct business.
-Our internal information technology systems, as well as those systems maintained by third-party providers, may be subjected to inadvertent leaks, computer viruses or other malicious code, unauthorized access attempts, and ransom or other cyber-attacks (including through phishing emails, attempts to fraudulently induce employees or others to disclose information, and the exploitation of software and operating vulnerabilities), any of which could result in data leaks or otherwise compromise our confidential or proprietary information and disrupt our operations.
-Cyber-attacks continue to increase in frequency, sophistication and intensity, and are becoming increasingly difficult to detect, especially as they relate to attacks on third-party providers or their vendors.
+We rely on information technology systems (including technology from third-party providers) to process, transmit, and store electronic information in our operations, including sensitive personal information and proprietary or confidential information.
+We also rely on our technology infrastructure to interact with customers and suppliers, fulfill orders and bill, collect and make payments, ship products, provide support to customers, fulfill contractual obligations and otherwise conduct business.
+Our internal information technology systems, as well as those systems maintained by third-party providers, may be subjected to inadvertent leaks, computer viruses or other malicious code, unauthorized access attempts, and ransom or other cyber-attacks (including through phishing emails, attempts to induce employees to disclose information, and the exploitation of software and operating vulnerabilities), any of which could result in data leaks or otherwise compromise our confidential or proprietary information and disrupt our operations.
+Cyber-attacks continue to increase in frequency, sophistication and intensity, and are becoming increasingly difficult to detect.
 Such attacks are often carried out by motivated and highly skilled actors, who are increasingly well-resourced.
 Geopolitical events have also increased cybersecurity risks on a global basis.
-There can be no assurance that our protective measures have prevented or will prevent security breaches, any of which could have a significant impact on our business, reputation and financial condition, particularly attacks that result in our intellectual property and other confidential information being accessed or stolen.
+Additionally, the continuing evolution of technology we use, including cloud-based computing, data hosting and artificial intelligence, create additional exposure to security breaches and loss of access to our confidential or proprietary information.
+There can be no assurance that our protective measures have prevented or will prevent security breaches, any of which could have a significant impact on our business, reputation and financial condition.
 We rely on third-party vendors to supply and support certain aspects of our information technology systems.
 These vendors could become vulnerable to cyber-attacks, malicious intrusions, breakdowns, interference or other significant disruptions, and their systems may contain defects in design or manufacture or other problems that could result in system disruption or compromise the information security of our own systems.
 In addition, we continue to grow in part through business and product acquisitions and may face risks associated with defects and vulnerabilities in the systems operated by the other parties to those transactions, or difficulties or other breakdowns or disruptions in connection with the integration of the acquired businesses and products into our information technology systems.
-Cyber-attacks could also result in unauthorized access to our systems and products, including personal information of individuals, which could trigger notification requirements, encourage actions by regulatory bodies, result in adverse publicity, prompt us to offer credit support products or services to affected individuals and lead to class action or other civil litigation.
-If we fail to monitor, maintain or protect our information technology systems and data integrity effectively or fail to anticipate, plan for or manage significant disruptions to these systems, we could (i) lose customers, (ii) be subject to fraud, (iii) breach our agreements with or duties toward customers, physicians, other health care professionals and employees, (iv) be subject to regulatory sanctions or penalties, (v) incur expenses or lose revenues, (vi) sustain damage to our reputation, or (vii) suffer other adverse consequences.
+Cyber-attacks could also result in unauthorized access to our systems and products, including personal information of individuals, which could trigger notification requirements, encourage actions by regulatory bodies, result in adverse publicity, prompt us to offer credit support products or services to affected individuals and lead to litigation.
+If we fail to monitor, maintain or protect our information technology systems and data integrity or fail to anticipate, plan for or manage significant disruptions to these systems, we could lose customers, be subject to fraud, breach our agreements with or duties toward customers, physicians, other parties, be subjected to regulatory sanctions or penalties, incur expenses or lose revenues, sustain damage to our reputation, or suffer other adverse consequences.
 Unauthorized tampering, adulteration or interference with our products may also create issues with product functionality that could result in a loss of data, risk to patient safety, and product recalls or field actions.
-Any of these events could have a material adverse effect on our business, operations or financial condition.
+Any of these events could have a material adverse effect on our business, reputation or financial condition.
 The SEC has adopted new rules that require us to provide greater disclosure regarding cybersecurity risk management, strategy and governance, as well as disclosure of material cybersecurity incidents.
 We cannot predict or estimate the amount of additional costs we will incur in order to comply with these rules or the timing of such costs.
 These rules may also require us to report a cybersecurity incident before we have been able to fully assess its impact or remediate the underlying issue.
 Efforts to comply with such reporting requirements could divert management's attention from our incident response and could potentially reveal system vulnerabilities to threat actors.
 Failure to timely report incidents under these or other similar rules could also result in monetary fines, sanctions or subject us to other forms of liability.

 Technology1 | 2.6%